jborkows/timesheets/README.md

 ```
 make create_test_project
 ```
-which create and open example project in nvim.
+which create and open example project in [neovim](https://neovim.io/)